-A huge congrats to the Winnipeg Jets hockey team for making the NHL playoffs!
-Fans in the Manitoba capital have not seen big-league playoff hockey since 1996, and they have been going crazy with anticipation, as the Jets gear up for the first round of playoffs.
+A huge congrats to the Winnipeg Jets hockey team for making the 2018 NHL playoffs!
+Fans in the Manitoba capital have not seen big-league playoff hockey since 1996, and they have been going crazy with anticipation, as the Jets geared up for the first round of playoffs.
 Unfortunately our team did not make it to the Stanley Cup Finals, but the did us proud nonetheless.
 Also high on the sports front is the fact that Winnipeg will have a professional soccer team in the Canadian Premier League beginning in 2019, the Valour FC.
 Exciting!

 Whether you’re a hockey fan or not, you can’t help but feel the excitement.
 The subject even came up at yesterday’s performance of the Winnipeg Symphony Orchestra (WSO) where the Rat Pack is Back! re-enactors dazzled the crowd with songs from Frank Sinatra, Sammy Davis Jr., Dean Martin, and Joey Bishop look/sound alikes.
 It was a most enjoyable concert.

 winnipeg has great events for music lovers